jakebolger/Games-Engines-Assignment-Unity/README.md

 The two main scripts that were used to generate procedural terrain and a forest to go with it were the 'forrestGenerator' and 'TerrainGeneratorForest' scripts.
 These scripts were used to generate the forests in all the scenes.

 A forest game object was created and the 'forrestGenerator script was attached to it.
-This script allows you to choose the size, element spacing and the different models of trees, rocks or bushes you want to put into your forest. this was done bycreating arrays for the prefabs to go in.
+This script allows you to choose the size, element spacing and the different models of trees, rocks or bushes you want to put into your forest. this was done by creating arrays for the prefabs to go in.
 Then multiple vector3s were created to randomize the placements of all the prefabs to make the forest look more realistic.

 code for size variable, spacing varaible and array for the prefabs to be added to: